|PS4 / PS3 / PC

 - Hardware switching is also possible.

-The best hardware aspect about this stick is the fact that it combines compactness and comfort in one.
-In other words, it does a great job being a compact stick, but it is also comfortable to use.
+The best hardware aspect about this arcade stick is the fact that it combines compactness and comfort in one.
+In other words, it does a great job being a compact arcade stick, but it is also comfortable to use.
 The cable can be detached and placed inside, and there is a headphone jack on the side.
 However, there is no touchpad to be seen.
-As for modding, the joystick and buttons can be replaced, but such replacements are not covered by the warranty.
+As for modding, the joystick and buttons can be replaced.